shepmaster/rust-ffi-omnibus/site/basics/index.md

 All Julia examples will use Julia 1.3, and rely on the language's built-in [C function calling capabilities][julia-c].

+## Zig

+Zig has been designed from the ground up with C interop as a firstclass feature.
+In this section we will go over how this works.
+[Working with C][ziglearn]

 ## Running Examples

 When running examples, you need to ensure the Rust dynamic library